RachelAnnDrury/MLECapstone/README.md

 ## Project Set Up and Installation
 The Jupyter Notebooks in this project are designed for use in the Microsoft Azure SDK.
 Files necessary to upload to the directory include hyperparameter_tuning.ipynb, automl.ipynb, train.py, and score.py.
 Each Jupyter Notebook can be run independently, but it is best to first run the hyperparameter_tuning.ipynb and then the automl.ipynb, since they are assigned to use the same compute, and the automl.ipynb will clean-up resources.
 To use a different compute than the one assigned, update the amlcompute_cluster_name from 'mlecscompute' to the name of the desired existing compute.
+Please note that the Notebooks also require interactive authentication to set-up the workspace, which involves entering a key code through Microsoft's device login.

 ## Dataset